 The much improved AirPods Pro 2 are the best AirPods model overall in our opinion – the sound quality is excellent, the noise-cancellation is mind-blowing, and the price lightly undercuts a lot of the competition from other earbuds makers.

-If you can find remaining stock of the original AirPods Pro for a low price (say, £160/$160), they're a great deal.
-AirPods 3rd Gen are nice, but the Pros are simply on another level.
+The AirPods 3rd Gen are nice, but the Pros are simply on another level when it comes to sound quality, noise cancelling and general cleverness.
 And AirPods Max still deliver fantastic sound quality, though some of their other features could use an update.

 Matt Bolton, Managing Editor – Entertainment